ha3ks/ha3ks.github.io/_posts/2025-11-01-Kubernetes-from-someone-who-has-12-whole-hours-experience.md

 I would be following the video to the letter to get a nice little web app up and running so I was going to be installing [LinkDing](https://linkding.link/)

-LinkDing is a bookmark manager that you can run on your Self Host and syncronyse bookmarks between browsers and devices... pretty neat.
+LinkDing is a bookmark manager that you can run on your Self Host and synchronise bookmarks between browsers and devices... pretty neat.

 Accordingly I paused the video and copied the code, word for word... or so I thought.